tewidis/HPC/markdown/tree_computations.md

 1. To shrink the list for Wyllie's algorithm, we can use the parallel independent set algorithm
-    * Similar to pointer-jumping, but only over the elements of the indpendent set
+    * Similar to pointer-jumping, but only over the elements of the independent set
     * After we've calculated the independent set, we remove it from the list
         - This requires updating the next pointers and pushing each nodes' rank